AeroLeads people directory · profile

 What skills is Dr. Tim Kirk known for?

-Dr. Tim Kirk has skills like Logistics Management, Defense, Research, Air Force, Contract Negotiation, Government, Logistics, Foreign Languages, Special Operations, Military, Dod, Aircraft.
+Dr. Tim Kirk is listed with skills including Logistics Management, Defense, Research, Air Force, Contract Negotiation, Government, Logistics, and Foreign Languages.